Essential knee terminology

 The British Association of Sport and Exercise Medicine was founded in 1953, and is the oldest Sport and Exercise Medicine Association in the United Kingdom.

-BTB is an abbreviation of bone-tendon-bone, and refers to a ligament graft where each end of the harvested graft is attached to bone.
+BTB is an abbreviation of bone-tendon-bone, and usually refers to a tendon graft from the patellar tendon, where each end of the removed graft is still attached to a piece of bone.

 A bursa is a lubricated sac or pocket that exists within mobile tissues to facilitate a limb's movement.